Lent Hill Dairy Farm

 Lent Hill Ag-Grid is Ag-Grid’s first dairy digester project in the State of New York.
 Lent Hill Dairy Farm is an environmentally conscious and technology-forward operation.
 It has been honored for taking proactive steps to cut water pollution and use green farming techniques.
 A monitor on each cow reports how much milk it produces and if it is getting sick.

-Ag-Grid Energy partnered with Lent Hill Dairy Farm to form the special-purpose company Lent Hill Ag-Grid LLC (LHAG), which owns and operates an anaerobic digester and combined heat and power (CHP) system.
+Ag-Grid Energy partnered with Lent Hill Dairy Farm to form the special-purpose company Lent Hill Ag-Grid LLC (LHAG), which owns and will operate the anaerobic digester and combined heat and power (CHP) system.

 The farm is owned and operated by Paul Wolcott.
 A graduate of Cornell University, Paul has promoted best farming practices and renewable energy while installing 13 windmills and an anaerobic digester.

-- FOOD WASTE – The digester recycles 20,000 tons of food waste per year.
+- FOOD WASTE – The digester recycles 35,000 gallons of food waste per day.

 - MANURE – The digester recycles cow manure.

-- ENERGY – The digester’s 1.6 MW engine generate 13 million kW hours of electricity per year of clean, renewable energy.
+- ENERGY – The digester’s 1 MW engine will generate 8 million kW hours per year of clean, renewable energy.

 About the Farm